yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 Let me reiterate again: Every ticket is dragging the project from point A, where something is not right, to point B, where it is fixed.
-Your job, as a ticket reporter, is to draw that line&mdash;clearly and explicitly.
+Your job, as a ticket reporter, is to draw that line---clearly and explicitly.